The 7 Chakras: Complete Guide to Understanding Your Energy Centers

 Working with your chakras doesn’t have to be complex or time-consuming.
 Simple, intentional practices can help keep your energy in balance:

-The 7 Main Chakras and Their Significance
+The 7 Chakras: Locations, Colors, and Significance

 1. Root Chakra (Muladhara Chakra)